29 Jul Gut Microbes: Beyond the Brain PT1 – Cancer

 Gut Microbes, Beyond the brain – The Basics:

-In recent years, multiple studies have reported convincing evidence of a link between gut microbes and the onset and progression of cancer, as well as a link with a patient’s response to anti-cancer therapy.
+In recent years, multiple studies have reported convincing evidence of a link between gut microbes and the onset and progression of cancer, as well as a link with a patient’s response to anti-cancer therapies.
 Researchers are now talking about the so-called cancer microbiome3.

 Studies using mouse models of cancer suggest that gut bacteria have a tumour-promoting effect on colorectal cancer, gastric cancer, liver cancer, lung cancer and breast cancer.
 Human based studies have also been conducted and associations have been established between our bacterial guests and conditions like gastric cancer, gastric MALT lymphoma, skin MALT lymphoma and ocular adnexal lymphoma, breast cancer, oesophaegal cancer, colorectal cancer, head and neck cancer, prostate cancer and pancreatic cancer7-8.